opencog/python-client/README.md

 #### Functionality

+- Control an OpenCog server on your local machine or on a Vagrant box
+- Control a RelEx server on a Vagrant box (local machine functionality not yet added)
 - Start and stop the OpenCog server
-- Control an OpenCog server on your local machine or on a Vagrant box
+- Start and stop the RelEx server
+- Interact with the RelEx and RelEx2Logic NLP pipelines with single Python commands
 - Control the steps of each mind agent
 - Capture the contents of the attentional focus at each step in Scheme format
 - Capture the discrete dynamical evolution of the attentional focus